trannammai/Simulation-of-Indirect-Election-Game/README.md

 • in state 2, n2 = 2n + 1 = 7, there were 5 votes for D and 2 votes for R. D wins the election in state 1 and so it wins 2 big voters.
 • in state 3, n3 = 3n = 9, there were 6 votes for D and 3 votes for R. D won the election in state 3 and he therefore wins 3 great voters.
 • in state 4, n4 = 5n = 15, there were 7 votes for D and 8 votes for R. R wins the election in state 4 and so it wins 5 great voters.
 In the end, D wins 1 + 2 + 3 = 6 voters, R has 5.
 D wins the election.

-We will focus here on the probability that an elector belonging to a certain state is pivotal.
-A voter is said to be pivotal if by changing his vote, he also changes the result of the election.
-Remark: A pivotal voter is one who necessarily voted for the winner.
+I will focus here on the probability that an elector belonging to a certain state is pivotal.
+A voter is said to be pivotal if by changing his vote, he also changes the result of the election and a pivotal voter is one who necessarily voted for the winner.

 ## Consequence for the algorithm: